f5devcentral/f5-professional-services/tools/f5-xc-blindfold/README.md

-Intended to be used along with other automation tools to assist with deployment of HTTPS LB on F5 Distributed Cloud
+**Note**: Intended to be used along with other automation tools to assist with deployment of HTTPS LB on F5 Distributed Cloud